 One of life's greatest pleasures is...a drink.
-A swanky evening cocktail, a glass of wine while watching the sunset, an ice-cold beer on a summer day.
+An evening cocktail, a glass of wine while watching the sunset, an ice-cold beer on a summer day.
 Here are our three favorite places to kick back...

 Weather Up (Tribeca).
-This cocktail lounge nails it on all counts: the vibe is warm and welcoming, the cocktails are creative (and stiff!), and the room is swanky and elegant.
-Check out the gleaming subway tiles on the walls.
+This cocktail lounge nails it on all counts: the vibe is cozy, the cocktails are creative (and stiff!), and the room feels elegant.
+Check out the gleaming subway tiles on the walls and the Edison bulbs overhead.
 New York Magazine calls it a "downtown-cool-kid hang-out," which sounds about right.
 (Tip: Weather Up would be a great place for a first date.
-Also, the yellow lighting makes everyone look smokin':)
+The golden lighting makes everyone look good:)

 Radegast Hall & Biergarten (Williamsburg).
 Picture: A gray, cold Saturday afternoon in November.
 Stepping into a Brooklyn beer hall, music playing, a bustling room that feels straight out of Germany.
 Grabbing a seat at a wooden picnic table, and ordering bratwursts with sauerkraut and a pitcher of beer.
 Yup, a perfect afternoon.
 (P.S.
 Babies are warmly welcome here, which I love.
 Head's up: They might want a sip, like Toby did:)